Which is the highest literary award of the world?

 And the Highest Literary Award Goes to…

 The Nobel Prize in Literature is awarded annually to an author, regardless of nationality, who has produced outstanding work in the field of literature.
-The prize is awarded the Swedish Academy, a prestigious institution composed of 18 members who are elected for life.
+The prize is administered the Swedish Academy, which consists of 18 members who are elected for life.
 The selection process is highly secretive, with nominations and discussions held in strict confidence.
-The winner receives a gold medal, a diploma, and a cash prize.
+The winner is chosen through a majority vote the Academy members.

 FAQ: